 Prof. Schirrmacher holds the keynote lecture at the annual meeting of the "Dutch Tumor Immunology Meeting (DTIM)" on 10 June with the title "Oncolytic virus-enhanced immunotherapy of cancer"

-Prof. Van Gool has coauthored a scientific paper about a special dendritic cell preparation method.
+Stefan Van Gool MD.
+PhD. has coauthored a scientific paper about a special dendritic cell preparation method.

 Dr. Dirk Lorenzen presented the treatment concept of the IOZK to interested investors and hospital managers in Shengzhou and Shanghai.
 He also gathered information about the local cancer hospitals as well as specialised research centres and current developments.